alan-turing-institute/data-safe-haven/safe_haven_management_environment/SHM-Build-Instructions.md

 ### Add additional administrators
 The User who creates the AAD will automatically have the Global Administrator (GA) Role (Users with this role have access to all administrative features in Azure Active Directory).
 Additional users require this role to prevent this person being a single point of failure.

 1. Ensure you're Azure Portal session is using the new Safe Haven Management (SHM) AAD directory.
-The name of the current direcotty is under your username in the top right corner of the Azure portal screen.
+The name of the current directory is under your username in the top right corner of the Azure portal screen.
 To change directories click on your username at the top right corner of the screen, then `Switch directory`, then the name of the new SHM directory.
 2. On the left hand panel click `Azure Active Directory`.
 3. Navigate to `Users` and **either**:
   - If your administrators already exist in an external AAD you trust (e.g. one managing access to the subscription you are deploying the SHM into), add each user by clicking `+ New guest user` and entering their external email address.
 For the Turing, add all users in the "Safe Haven `<environment>` Admins" group in the Turing corporate AAD as they all have Owner rights on all Turing safe haven subscriptions.